shazz/shazz.github.io/content/pages/TheVirusesAreHere.md

 The public domain principle would also fall by the wayside.
 Who would want to copy a diskette if they were not aware of how dangerous it was?
 All virus programmers who see their work as a joke should keep such a situation in mind.
 They too will be among the victims, even if only indirectly.
 A user group will not be able to defend itself against ever new types of viruses by isolating each other, but only by increasing communication.

 Literature

-- [1] Eckhard Krabel: The viruses are coming, c't 4/87
+ - [l] Eckhard Krabel: The viruses are coming, c't 4/87

  - [2] Jens Abraham: Blitzstart, c't 8/87

  - [3] Alfons Krämer; Thomas Riebl; Winfried Hübner: The TOS-Listing, Verlag Heinz Heise, Hannover 1988